 Joris currently lives in Amsterdam and chairs the Clarinet Department (Jazz) at the Conservatorium van Amsterdam.
 He teaches a master’s course on music and philosophy, “Freedom and Improvisation.”
 Joris’s lectures “Great Philosophers on Music” and “Nietzsche’s Muses” also explore the relationship between music and philosophy.

 Joris writes philosophical essays and articles, frequently on Nietzsche-related topics.
 His most recent piece, “To Lie Beyond Good and Evil: A Musical Question of Truth,” was published in the peer-reviewed journal Tijdschrift voor Filosofie.
 Joris is a member of the International Nietzsche Research Group in Stuttgart, Germany.

-In addition to teaching and playing music, Joris is at work on a PhD dissertation on Nietzsche, improvisation, and the notion of freedom.
+In addition to teaching and playing music, Joris is a PhD candidate at the University of Amsterdam.
+His dissertation is on Nietzsche, Hannah Arendt, improvisation, and the notion of freedom.

 (Joris Roelofs, full résumé)

 AWARDS & GRANTS

 2003: First non-American to receive the IAJE Stan Getz/Clifford Brown Fellowship Award in the US

 2004: First prize, Deloitte Jazz Award competition, the Netherlands